 Summary

-Dr. Emch joined Bates White from the Antitrust Division of the US Department of Justice (DOJ), where he served as Staff Economist and Assistant Chief of the Competition Policy Section.
-As Assistant Section Chief, Dr. Emch led teams of economists in theoretical and empirical analyses of merger, monopolization, and collusion cases primarily in the transportation, energy, and payment cards sectors.
-This included hiring and collaborating with outside economic experts, strategizing with legal teams on case approach, and incorporating economics into case development.
-As a staff economist, he conducted theoretical and empirical analyses in support of merger and non-merger investigations in a wide variety of industries.
+Dr. Emch joined Bates White from the Antitrust Division of the US Department of Justice (DOJ), where he served as Staff Economist and, later, Assistant Chief of the Competition Policy Section.
+As Assistant Chief, Dr. Emch led teams of economists in economic analyses of merger, monopolization, and collusion matters in a wide variety of industries.
+While on leave from DOJ from 2007 to 2008, Dr. Emch led the Organisation for Economic Co-operation and Development’s Regional Competition Center in Seoul, Korea, where he designed, organized, and conducted competition policy workshops for staffers of national competition authorities across Asia.

-While on leave from DOJ from 2007 to 2008, he led the Organisation for Economic Co-operation and Development’s Regional Competition Center in Seoul, Korea, where he designed, organized, and conducted competition policy workshops for staffers of national competition authorities across Asia.
-Dr. Emch has published in journals such as the Journal of Industrial Economics, Review of Industrial Organization, Review of Network Economics, and Antitrust Law Journal on a number of antitrust topics, including aftermarket effects, market definition in payment cards markets, and non-horizontal merger theories in the GE/Honeywell merger.
-He has also taught econometrics in Johns Hopkins University’s Masters of Applied Economics Program.
-He has been named to the Lexology Index (formerly Who’s Who Legal) list of leading competition economists since 2014 and recognized as a Competition Thought Leader since 2021.
+Dr. Emch has published in journals such as the Journal of Industrial Economics, Review of Industrial Organization, Review of Network Economics, and Antitrust Law Journal on a number of antitrust-related topics, including aftermarket economics, market definition, and antitrust theories of harm.
+As an adjunct professor, he has taught Industrial Organization at Georgetown University and econometrics in Johns Hopkins University’s Master’s of Applied Economics Program.
+He has been named to Lexology’s (formerly Who’s Who Legal) list of top Competition Economists since 2014 and has been recognized as a Competition Thought Leader by that publication since 2021.

 Education